I. What is the Resurrection?

 8. The Disciples Proclaimed the Resurrection in Jerusalem, where Jesus was Killed

 Jesus was killed and buried in Jerusalem.
-And it was here where the apostles told others about his resurrection (Acts 19:39).
+And it was here that the apostles told others about his resurrection (Acts 19:39).

 The apostles had repeated confrontations with the Jewish authorities.
 These Jewish leaders could not produce the body, nor did they even organize a search.

 Instead, these leaders bribed the soldiers who had guarded the tomb to lie (Matt.
 28:11–15).
 The actions of the Jewish leaders show that the tomb was empty.

 9. As s Result of Their Preaching, the Church was Born and Grew

 There are lots of good reasons why the Church should never have started!
 For instance, the first church was predominantly made up of Jews.
 Jews are monotheistic (Deut.
 6:4), yet they proclaimed that Jesus (a man) was God.

 Also, there was a host of problems almost immediately.
 The difficulties included persecution, threats, and death (Acts 7:57-60).

 Yet salvation came to 3,000 people when Peter preached in Jerusalem (Acts 2:41).
-And the numbers of new Christians swelled daily (Acts 2:47).
+And the number of new Christians swelled daily (Acts 2:47).

 Within days, 2,000 more became believers (Acts 4:4).
 The number of disciples increased rapidly.
 As a result of the growth, care for the widows fell to appointed “deacons” (assistants to the church leaders) (Acts 6:1).

 10. Sunday Became the Primary Day of Worship Instead of the Jewish Sabbath On Saturday